Auto Electrical Parts

 Automotive Supply Center carries auto electrical parts and supplies for all types of foreign and domestic cars.
 Our wide selection of car fuses, new and rebuilt alternators and starters, terminal connectors, and more will get your vehicle running safely and smoothly again.

 If you have a blown fuse, the next step is finding a proper replacement.
-Some vehicles come with a supply of spare car fuses, otherwise, you’ll need to make a quick trip to our auto parts store.
+Some vehicles come with a supply of spare car fuses.
+Otherwise, you’ll need to quickly visit our auto parts store.
 The most important thing to remember when replacing a fuse is to use the exact same amperage rating as the blown one.
-If you use a car fuse with different amperage rating, you risk either blowing the fuse again or damaging the equipment the fuse is designed to protect.
+If you use a car fuse with a different amperage rating, you risk either blowing the fuse again or damaging the equipment the fuse is designed to protect.
 For more info on car fuses, check out this video:

-Many people think that the battery powers your car, but that’s not the case.
+Many people think the battery powers your car, but that’s not true.
 The battery provides the electricity needed for the electric starter motor to start the car.
-When the car is running, alternators generates energy to feed the electrical system and charge the battery.
+When the car is running, alternators generate energy to feed the electrical system and charge the battery.

 If the check engine or warning light that looks like a battery appears on your dashboard, you may need a new alternator.
 Even if the warning light isn’t on, dim lights are another indicator of alternator problems.
-You may also smell burning rubber if a belt is frying, or you may hear a screeching or growling sound from under your hood.
+You may also smell burning rubber if a belt is frying or hear a screeching or growling sound from under your hood.

-Alternators and car batteries are so closely connected to the electrical system, it’s easy to wonder which one is causing the problem.
+Alternators and car batteries are so closely connected to the electrical system that it’s easy to wonder which one is causing the problem.
 Fortunately, there is an easy test.
-Jump start the dead car, then remove the jumper cables.
-If the car dies shortly thereafter, then the alternator is the likely culprit.
+Jumpstart the dead car, then remove the jumper cables.
+If the car dies shortly thereafter, the alternator is likely the culprit.
 If the car continues to run, then it’s probably your battery that may need to be replaced.

 Automotive Supply Center carries an extensive inventory of new and rebuilt starters for all makes and models.
-A car starter is responsible for turning over or starting, your engine.
+A car starter is responsible for turning over or starting your engine.
 Your battery sends a jolt of electricity, which the starter uses to start your engine.
-There are several signs that indicate you need a new starter:
+Several signs indicate you need a new starter: